 Mann ranks in the 65th percentile as a putback finisher by converting at a rate of 1.196 PPP.
 In a category dominated by paint bound bigs, this is a very solid mark for a wing prospect.

 In the clip below, we highlight Mann’s ability to track down offensive rebounds and convert on putback opportunities.

-Mann’s upside as a prospect often falls in the shadows of the one-and-done freshmen and higher usage stat-stuffing prospects throughout the consistently strong ACC.
+Mann’s upside as a prospect often falls in the shadows of the one-and-done freshmen and higher usage stat-stuffing prospects throughout the talent-laden ACC.
 Despite this, NBA scouts and decision-makers should be encouraged by Mann’s projectability as a versatile, intelligent, high effort wing that could end up sticking as a valuable glue-guy on an NBA roster.
 If Mann can continue to showcase his improvement as a jump shooter, it is very possible that he’ll get some run in the NBA sooner rather than later.
-Mann projects as a likely two-way contract candidate that will seamlessly integrate as a contributor to winning at both the G League and NBA level.
+Mann seems to significantly underrated by consensus outlets, currently falling outside the top 100.
+He projects to be one of the strongest prospects invited to the Portsmouth Invitational Tournament, a likely two-way contract candidate, and has a chance to be drafted in the 2nd round given his potential to seamlessly integrate as a contributor to winning at both the G League and NBA level.

 Write something about yourself.
 No need to be fancy, just an overview.